What You Need to Know

 How Much Does Plan F Cost?

 Plan F also comes in a “high deductible” option.
 In exchange for a lower monthly premium, you pay an up-front deductible for medical care.
-In 2020, the deductible is set at $2,340 and premiums range from $44 to $194, based on a search through medicare.gov, the government’s official Medicare website.
+In 2021, the deductible is set at $2,370 and premiums range from $44 to $91 based on a search through medicare.gov for a 65-year-old woman in New York or Seattle who does not use tobacco.

 Who Can Enroll in Plan F?